-The Tongass Futures Roundtable brings together a diverse group of stakeholders to discuss economic, cultural, and ecological issues pertaining to the Tongass National Forest and Southeast Alaska.
+The Tongass Futures Roundtable brought together a diverse group of stakeholders to discuss economic, cultural, and ecological issues pertaining to the Tongass National Forest and Southeast Alaska.
 The Tongass National Forest is the world’s largest remaining intact temperate rainforest and houses multiple endangered and rare flora and fauna.
-The Roundtable has worked with the U.S. Forest Service to protect vast tracts of the Tongass National Forest and also works with partners on restoration projects throughout Southeast Alaska.
-As climate change becomes a more pressing issue in the region, the Tongass Futures Roundtable may provide an ideal forum in which to address impacts.
+The Roundtable worked with the U.S. Forest Service to protect vast tracts of the Tongass National Forest and also worked with partners on restoration projects throughout Southeast Alaska.
+In 2013, the Roundtable was dissolved, however, lessons learned may provide insights for effective collaboration.

-Feifel, K. (2010).
+Feifel, K. (2021).
 Considering Climate Change in the Tongass National Forest and Southeast Alaska through the Tongass Futures Roundtable[Case study on a project of The Nature Conservancy - Juneau].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/considering-climate-change-tongass-na… (Last updated April 2010)
+Retrieved from CAKE: https://www.cakex.org/case-studies/considering-climate-change-tongass-national-forest-and-southeast-alaska-through-tongass-futures-roundtable (Last updated April 2021)